DevMountain/Alarm/README.md

 Create an `Alarm.swift` which will contain our Alarm model object.
 Alarms should be able to represent a name, whether they are enabled (on or off), a unique identifier,  a time when the alarm will go off, and a string representation of that time.

 1. Add a property called `fireDate` which stores a `Date` representing the time the alarm will go off , a property called `name` of type `String`, and a property called `enabled` of type`Bool` that we will set to true if the alarm is enabled and false otherwise.
 2. Add a property called uuid of type `String`.
+Give the uuid property a default value of `UUID().uuidString`.
 A UUID is a Universally Unique Identifier.
 The `uuid` on the Alarm object will be used later to schedule and cancel local notifications
 4. Add a computed property called `fireTimeAsString` which will return a `String` representation of the time you want the alarm to fire.
 This is simply for the UI.
 *note: Use Apple's DateFormater class to return a String from your existing  `fireDate` property.
 *Please Read: https://developer.apple.com/documentation/foundation/dateformatter